Blockchain in healthcare

 Implementing blockchain in healthcare?

-Blockchain’s potential to transform the healthcare industry hasn’t gone unnoticed.
-Companies, public organizations, and even governments are actively looking into possible applications for the technology.
-Here are some of the blockchain use cases in healthcare that are currently being explored.
+Blockchain in healthcare has the potential to transform the healthcare industry hasn’t gone unnoticed.
+Companies, public organizations and even governments are actively looking into possible applications for the technology.
+Here are some of the use cases currently being explored.

 Protecting patient data

 A number of tech start-ups are already developing solutions aimed at protecting patient data.
-One such example is BurstIQ, a company located in Denver, Colorado, the US.
+One such example is BurstIQ, a company located in Colorado Springs, US.
 BurstIQ’s blockchain-based platform is designed to manage massive amounts of data.
 The platform uses cryptography to enforce ownership and allows data owners to control everything about how their data is shared.

 Across the pond, Medicalchain, a London-based company, is building a similar platform aimed at promoting “a collaborative, smart approach to healthcare”.

-At Limechain, we’ve had the opportunity to work on a couple of exciting projects aiming to utilize blockchain to improve health records.
-You can read more about thealthcare companies using blockchain and our collaboration with IRIS, a decentralized electronic health record system, here.
+At LimeChain, we’ve had the opportunity to work on a couple of exciting projects aiming to utilize blockchain in healthcare to improve health records.
+You can read more about our collaboration with IRIS, a decentralized electronic health record system, here.
 It’s also worth checking out how we assisted Healthbase and its efforts to improve medical and healthcare research.

 Tackling global health crises